M4tiasToreta/ProjectMLclassification/README.md

 ### Data preprocessing with mean encoding

-Most of data in the dataset is categorical, being like this makes impossible for the machine learning models to calculate the prevision.
-So, I decided to apply mean encoding method which calculates an average of right answers each label has, this way the model can calculate with numerical data.
-I made the following generic function for that, in which you have to input only the name of the column you want to encode and the dataset you are getting data from.
+Most of data in the dataset is categorical, what makes it impossible for machine learning models to calculate previsions.
+So, I decided to apply mean encoding method which calculates average of right answers each label has, this way models can calculate with numerical data.
+For that, I made the following generic function, in which you only have to input the name of the column you want to encode and the dataset you are getting data from.

 ```
 def mean_encoding(variable, dataset_model):